EasterCompany/dex-cli/README.md

 # dex-cli

-`dex-cli` is a command-line interface for managing Dexter services and the Dexter ecosystem.
-It provides a unified tool for building, updating, and controlling your Dexter projects.
+Main application for managing local, cloud, development, and production services in the Dexter ecosystem.
+Linux (Arch/Debian/Ubuntu) support only.

 ## Installation